wethod/learning-center-source/content/dashboard/index.md

 weight: 20

 ---

 ## Overview

-The Dashboard is basically a set of widgets any one of which can be added, removed and customized by the user.
+The Dashboard is basically a set of widgets, any one of which can be added or removed and customized by the user.

 {{< img-center src="/uploads/2017/06/09/dashboard.png" >}}